netdata/blog/blog/2023-10-28-netdata-vs-prometheus-performance-analysis/index.md

 Based on these data, Netdata needs 49% less memory than Prometheus, or Prometheus needs 97% more memory than Netdata.

-Check the `RES` (resident size) column:

-* Netdata needs 36.5 GB or RAM
-* Prometheus needs 68.0 GB or RAM

-Netdata needs 46% less memory than Prometheus, or Prometheus needs 86% more memory than Netdata.
+Even if we exclude shared memory, Netdata needs 40% less memory than Prometheus, or Prometheus needs 66% more memory than Netdata.

 ## Storage Footprint